Using birth-death processes to infer tumor subpopulation structure from live-cell imaging drug screening data: Numerical results

-In Figure \ref{fig:sup_noise_quant} we can see that the estimation error increases for all three methods and that the three methods seem to have a similar response to increasing levels of noise.
+We next evaluate estimation performance across 30 simulated datasets for each noise value $c\in \mathcal{C} = \{100,200,300,400,500\}$.
+Figure \ref{fig:sup_noise_quant} shows the mean absolute log ratio across the 30 datasets for each parameter $\{p_s,GR_{s},GR_{r}\}$, each noise level and each estimation method.
+As expected, the estimation error increases for all three methods as a function of the observation noise.
+In fact, all three methods show a similar response to increasing levels of noise.

-We next want to look at how estimator precision, in terms of confidence interval width, behaves with increasing levels of observation noise.
-In particular, we compute 30 normalized widths of the confidence interval from the result in the quantitative experiment with two different values of $c$, namely $100$ and $500$, for all three methods.
-Then we record them in Figure \ref{fig:CI width 10 noise} and Figure \ref{fig:CI width 50 noise}.

-We can see that the confidence interval advantage of the live cell image method becomes less significant in estimating the Resistant $GR_{50}$ in Figure \ref{fig:CI width 10 noise}.
-Such degradation becomes more significant when we increase the observation noise to $c = 500$ as seen in Figure \ref{fig:CI width 50 noise}.
-Nevertheless, the advantage of estimation precision still remains significant when the standard deviation of observation noise is as large as $10\%$ of the initial cell count, while the standard deviation of observation noise reported from the common automated or semi-automated cell counting techniques ranges from $1-15\%$ \cite{CADENAHERRERA20159,mumenthaler2011evolutionary}. \\
+We next compare the widths of 95\% confidence intervals for the three parameters under noise levels $c=100$ and $c=500$, using 30 datasets for each noise level.
+The results are shown in Figures \ref{fig:CI width 10 noise} and \ref{fig:CI width 50 noise}.
+For $c=100$ (Figure \ref{fig:CI width 10 noise}), the precision advantage of the live cell image method over the other two methods is less pronounced than in Figure \ref{fig:CI width}, where $c \in [0,10]$, especially for the resistant $GR_{50}$.
+For $c=500$ (Figure \ref{fig:CI width 50 noise}), the advantage disappears for the sensitive $GR_{50}$.
+Importantly, however, Figure \ref{fig:CI width 10 noise} shows that the precision advantage of the live cell method is statistically significant for all three parameters $\{p_s,GR_s,GR_r\}$ for an observation noise as large as $10\%$ of the initial cell count.
+It should be noted that the standard deviation of observation noise reported from common automated and semi-automated cell counting techniques ranges from $1-15\%$ \cite{CADENAHERRERA20159,mumenthaler2011evolutionary}. \\

-\textbf{Small Resistant subpopulation:}
+\textbf{Small resistant subpopulation:} \\

-In our earlier results, we have constrained the initial proportion of the sensitive subpopulation to the interval $[0.3,0.5]$.
-This balanced initial condition ensures generating data with enough information about each subpopulation.
-We now modify this constraint and investigate the performance of the three methods with less balanced initial conditions, in particular, we constrain the initial proportion of the sensitive subpopulation to the interval $[0.85, 0.99]$.
-An illustrative example is shown in Figure \ref{fig:High proportion}.